remyjkim/remyjkim.com/_posts/2023-09-10-AlchemyOfFinance.md

 ---
 layout: post
-title: Review of The Alchemy of Finance
+title: [Review] The Alchemy of Finance by George Soros
 status: published
 last_modified_at: 2023-09-10
 ---